-Recently, we held a webinar on ‘How to develop a Talent Management Strategy‘.
-In preparation for this, we realised that often there are overlaps between Organisational Development (O.D.) and Talent Management, HR and Learning and Development (L&D).
+In preparation for our webinar around talent management, we realised that often there are overlaps between Organisational Development (O.D.) and Talent Management, HR and Learning and Development (L&D).
 As a result, we will explore the differences between O.D. and Talent Management in this blog.

 The terms O.D. strategy, HR strategy, L&D strategy could also apply.
 All four of them should align with business strategy but there are some subtle differences between them.
 So, what is the difference between O.D. and HR?
 Between talent management and L&D?
 Between the four of them?
 How are they different and how do they overlap?
 Does your job encompass just one of these strategies or does it overlap?